Shmuel Schecter: Postwar

 Schecter, Wachtfogel, and Rabbi Hershel Genauer, all alumni of the Kelm Talmud Torah, established the first kollel in the United States in White Plains, New York in spring 1942.
 Named Beis Medrash Govoha, the kollel opened with 20 members.
 Upon the arrival of Rabbi Aharon Kotler from Europe in 1943, the kollel members asked him to head the institute, which Kotler moved to Lakewood, New Jersey and expanded with a yeshiva gedola.
 Wachtfogel served as mashgiach of the Lakewood Yeshiva for over 50 years, until his death in 1998.

 Schecter served as Kotler's emissary on a Vaad Hatzalah rescue mission in Frankfurt, Germany, in 1946.
 He later taught Torah and musar in New York and Boston for more than 50 years.
 He was the dean of Mesivta Toras Emes in Brooklyn.

 Personal life

 Schecter and his wife, Chava Gordon, had four daughters and two sons.
-In his later years he and his wife made aliyah, settling in Jerusalem.
+In his later years he and his wife moved to Israel, settling in Jerusalem.
 He died on Shabbat, September 30, 2000 (1 Tishrei 5761), the first day of Rosh Hashana.